|

 At the time of his death Ranke was regarded as the foremost

 historian in the world.
-Ranke's method of historicism has largely
+Ranke's method of Historicism has largely

 pioneered the modern insistence on rigorously analyzing firsthand